ocaml/opam/master_changes.md

   * download tool: Use fetch on DragonFlyBSD and ftp on NetBSD [#6305 @kit-ty-kate]
   * Prefer curl over any other download tools on every systems, if available [#6305 @kit-ty-kate]
   * Avoid issues when using wget2 where the requested url might return an html page instead of the expected content [#6303 @kit-ty-kate]
+  * Ensure each repositories stored in repos-config is associated with an URL [#6249 @kit-ty-kate]

 ## Internal: Windows